Justintime50/adventofcode/README.md

 > The real challenge is writing good code - quickly, without hating how it turns out.

-**NOTE:** Everyone's data will be different, while the scripts should work for anyone, you'll need to adjust the `input_data` content of each day if you want to use it for yourself.
+**NOTE:** Everyone's data will be different, while the scripts should work for anyone, you'll need to adjust the `input.txt` file content of each day if you want to use it for yourself.
+Know that my input files always have an extra blank line at the end from my editor automatically adding it on save and so in my solutions I discard the last line of the input data.

 ## Install